tince250/sd-nosnja-lora-training/README.md

 All three give satisfactory results and can generate images of girls wearing traditional Serbian clothing with high accuracy and generalization ability.

 The repository contains:
 - `FineTuneStableDiffusionNosnjaPoster.pdf` - research poster for the project
+- `Project presentation.pdf` - presentation slides for the project
 - `Srpska_Nosnja_LoRA_SD_fine_tuning.ipynb` - notebook used for fine-tuning Stable Diffusion with LoRA, adapted from Kohyaa's scripts
 - `dataset/` - folder containing images used for training
 - `labels/` - folder containing labels used for training